Hollywood Stars Use Screen Actors Guild Awards To Criticize Trump On Immigration Ban [Video]

 — John Richard Allan (@Jorial) January 30, 2017

 The Screen Actors Guild Award-winning actress also took a more serious tone as she described her own family history, noting that she herself comes from immigrant stock.
-What’s more, the her father (like many Syrian refugees now denied admission to the United States due to Trump’s Executive Order) came to America to avoid persecution and likely death.
+What’s more, her father (like many Syrian refugees now denied admission to the United States due to Trump’s Executive Order) came to America to avoid persecution and likely death.

 “I am the daughter of an immigrant.
 My father fled religious persecution in Nazi-occupied France.
 And I’m an American patriot and I love this country and because I love this country I am horrified by its blemishes and this immigrant ban is a blemish and it’s un-American.”